Particl-Community/academy/in-depth/indepth_part_coin.rst

     - Pay for goods and services on the :term:`Particl Marketplace`.
     - Pay for listing fees on the :term:`Particl Marketplace`.
     - Use smart-contracts anonymously (done by linking anon to blind transactions).
-    - Enter into two-party escrow agreements without sharing any information to any third-party.
+    - Enter into two-party escrow agreements without sharing any information with any third-party.
     - Anonymously earn PART coins in dividend-like payments by staking.

 Read the :doc:`Funds, Coins, and Balances <../guides/guide_mp_general_managing_funds>` user guide for more information on how to make different types of transactions.